-I catered for my Cameroonian friend once and she said she would rather have chopped meat in her fried rice instead of liver, mainly because of her guests, it added a different twist to the rice.
+I catered for my Cameroonian friend once and she said she would rather have chopped meat in her fried rice instead of liver, mainly because of her guests This added a different twist to the fried rice.

 White pepper (optional)